Self-esteem should be viewed as a continuum and can be high, medium, or low, and it is often quantified as a number in empirical research.

-It should be noted that on average self-esteem during childhood is found to be relatively high.
-However, there are individual differences and some children are unfortunate to experience feelings of low self-esteem.
+It should be noted that, on average, self-esteem during childhood is found to be relatively high.
+However, there are individual differences, and some children are unfortunate to experience feelings of low self-esteem.

-Low self-esteem in children tends to be related to physical punishment and withholding of love and affection by parents.
+Low self-esteem in children tends to be related to physical punishment and the withholding of love and affection by parents.
 Carl Rogers would describe this as conditional positive regard, whereby individuals only receive positive attention from significant others (such as parents) when they act in a certain way.
-This reinforces to the child that they are only a person of value when they act a certain way (e.g. achieving A grades on a test).
+This reinforces to the child that they are only a person of value when they act a certain way (e.g., achieving A grades on a test).

-Children with low self-esteem rely on coping strategies that are counterproductive such as bullying, quitting, cheating, avoiding etc. Although all children will display some of these behaviors at times, low self-esteem is strongly indicated when these behaviors appear with regularity.
+Children with low self-esteem rely on coping strategies that are counterproductive such as bullying, quitting, cheating, avoiding, etc. Although all children will display some of these behaviors at times, low self-esteem is strongly indicated when these behaviors appear with regularity.

 Low Self-Esteem in Teenagers